sandeepbhanja/video_player/README.md

 - And Send the request.

 ## For Streaming the video
--After uploading a video
+- After uploading a video
--Go to localhost:5500/ to stream the video
+- Go to localhost:5500/ to stream the video

 ## For Dowloading the video
--Go to localhost:5500/download
+- Go to localhost:5500/download